vippsas/vipps-ecom-api/vipps-ecom-api.md

 in the callback and shipping details requests made by Vipps for that order.

 Once successfully initiated, a response with a redirect URL is returned.

+Please note that Vipps only makes _one_ request for the callback and shipping details endpoints.
+There is no retry functionality, so the merchant's server must be able to respond.

 #### Orderid recommendations